 The Abstract Book is a biennial publication showcasing MMC clinicians’ evidence-based practice, quality improvement and research projects in abstract format.
-The sixth edition of the Book of Research, Quality Project and Magnet Conference Abstracts was made available in May 2016.
 It highlights the continued commitment of MMC clinical staff to a culture of evidence-based practice.
-Many of the quality improvement and research abstracts in the most recent (2014-2015) Book are authored by bedside nurses and other front-line clinicians.
-These nurse-led and clinician-driven projects reflect a robust culture of inquiry at MMC.
-Nurses and other healthcare colleagues are supported and empowered to ask important clinical questions, seek evidence-based answers, and share their findings within the MMC family and outside the organization at many professional local, regional and national conferences
+Abstracts are authored by bedside nurses and other front-line clinicians for conference presentations.
+Many of the abstracts are based on nurse-led and clinician-driven projects and reflect a robust culture of inquiry at MMC.
+Nurses and other healthcare colleagues are supported and empowered to ask important clinical questions, seek evidence-based answers, and share their findings within the MMC family and outside the organization at many professional local, regional and national conferences.

 The Qualitative Research Interest Group

 The Qualitative Research Interest Group (QRIG) is one of six interprofessional research-focused groups that were formed in 2014 to promote collegiality and learning among clinicians and researchers at MMC.

 Through a partnership between the Center for Nursing Research and Quality Outcomes and the Center for Outcomes Research and Evaluation (CORE), members discuss topics of interest related to qualitative research methods.
 The group meets every two months (January, March, May, July, September and November).
 This group is open to the public.
 Please contact Kristiina Hyrkas, RN, MNSc, LicNSc, PhD for more information.

 The Clinical Scholar Program (CSP) at Maine Medical Center is an educational opportunity offered to all Patient Care Services clinicians.
 The program is designed to support evidence-based practice (EBP), quality improvement (QI) and research.